ACookOSU522/Capstone_Project/README.md

  Improvments for future data testing, locate cities closer to ocean temperature affected bodies of water (large lakes or icebergs), would increase data availabe for more accurate predictive modeling.

-whats next? what did we learn? and why do we care about what we learned? if water temperature was removed, or only tested on land locked states?]